exogen/apollo-dynamic-queries/README.md

    into values that will be passed as props to the component.
 The component also configures a query and variables.
 See the [Artist][] component.
-3. The [withData][] HOC creates a component that can receive objects from an ancestor component and extend its objects with fragments.
-Fragments don’t have to use the full GraphQL fragment syntax, they can just be a list of fields – they’ll just be dumbly injected into the query using string interpolation.
+3. The [withData][] HOC creates a component that can receive objects from an ancestor component as props and optionally extend its objects with fragments.
+   (Fragments don’t have to use the full GraphQL fragment syntax, they can just be a list of fields – they’ll just be dumbly injected into the query using string interpolation.
 When a component wrapped with `withData` is mounting, it uses `context` to add its fragments to the ancestor’s objects and subscribe to changes to its value.
 See [Name][] and [Disambiguation][].
 4. Nested queries should work just fine as long as they choose different object names.
 Components wrapped with `withData` should be able to access objects from multiple different ancestor queries.
 Nested objects using the same name